nvimtools/hydra.nvim/README.md

     -- Like exit, but stops the hydra BEFORE executing the command exit_before = false,

-    -- when set to false, config.on_key function isn't run after this head ok_key = true,
+    -- when set to false, config.on_key isn't run after this head ok_key = true,

     -- string | false - value shown in auto-generated hint.
 When false, this key